 Performance obligation identification is the clearest example of where AI should be supporting human judgment, not replacing it.
 Whether two promises in a contract are distinct — and therefore separate performance obligations — depends on facts, context, and accounting interpretation.
 An AI that flags “implementation services” as a separate performance obligation in one contract might miss the nuances in a different arrangement where the implementation is integral to the software license.
 The standard requires more than pattern matching; it requires reasoning about what the customer is actually buying.

 Variable consideration is another area to watch.
-The constraint on variable consideration is one of the trickier judgments in ASC 606.
-You need to assess the likelihood and magnitude of a reversal, and that assessment depends on factors that may not be captured in the contract itself — your history with the customer, the nature of the uncertainty, market conditions.
-AI tools can help you model scenarios, but the constraint judgment belongs with your technical accounting team.
+The constraint judgment depends on factors that may not be captured in the contract itself — your history with the customer, the nature of the uncertainty, market conditions.
+AI tools can help model scenarios and surface relevant data, but the constraint conclusion belongs with your technical accounting team.

 A Practical Framework

-Think of it this way: AI is a strong assistant for revenue recognition work, but a poor substitute for the accountant who has read the guidance, worked through the implementation questions, and understands what the auditor is going to push on.
+Think of AI as a capable assistant for revenue recognition work, not a substitute for the accountant who has read the guidance, worked through the implementation questions, and understands what the auditor is going to push on.